 Alfa Romeo Giulia review - Engines, performance and drive

-While the Giulia nameplate has a rich history with roots back to 1962, this latest executive saloon is thoroughly cutting edge.
-It makes extensive use of lightweight materials, such as carbon fibre for the driveshaft and aluminium for some chassis parts and the bodywork, including the suspension sub frames.
+The Giulia nameplate has a rich history with roots stretching back to 1962.
+This four-door executive saloon makes extensive use of lightweight materials, such as carbon fibre for the driveshaft and aluminium for some chassis parts and the bodywork, including the suspension sub frames.

 It means Alfa has given the Giulia 50:50 weight distribution, which should make the car great to drive.
 Double-wishbone suspension takes care of damping at the front, while a multi-link rear set-up means no corners have been cut to deliver great handling.